-When parents request that students who were formerly home schooled be enrolled at Highland, the grade level of the student will be determined by standardized testing to place the students at appropriate grade levels.
+When parents request that students, who were formerly home schooled, be enrolled at Highland, the grade level of the student will be determined by standardized testing to ensure the student is in the appropriate grade.
 Other regulations will follow guidelines set by the State Board of Education.
 Policy 412.3